fgelsomini/ruby-oop-examples/README.md

 All instruments need to have the following attributes: brand, model, price, sku

-Guitars need to have an additional attribute that describes what type of wood they are composed of: wood type
+Guitars need to have an additional attribute that describes what type of wood they are composed of.

-Drum sets also need to have an additional attribute that describes how many pieces the set comes with: pieces
+Drum sets also need to have an additional attribute that describes how many pieces the set comes with.

 Create some Ruby classes that will allow you to create different types of instruments, and set the attributes for each after the instruments are created like so: